jsgroth/jgnes/README.md

   * AxROM
   * MMC1
   * MMC3/MMC6
-    * MMC3 IRQs are implemented but timing is not perfect, some games may have (even more) visual glitches than they do on actual hardware
+    * MMC3 IRQs are implemented but timing is not perfect; some games may have (even more) visual glitches than they do on actual hardware.
+That said, the only game I've noticed issues in is Jurassic Park where the Ocean logo on the title screen has some visible flickering seams
 * P1 input with hardcoded keys

 Not Implemented: